billythemusical/recode-fa22/course-outline.md

 - Establish a launching point for learning
 - [What is p5.js?](https://creative-coding.decontextualize.com/first-steps/)
 - Understanding the latest syntax
-    - Arrow functions, var/let/const, `"use strict"`
+    - Arrow functions, var/let/const
 - How do I do without `draw`?
-Be asynchronous
+Using `setTimeout`

 📕 **Reading - due before class on Thu Oct 27th:**
 - [Introduction (pgs.
 1-41)](./readings/Generative_Design-Introduction.pdf) in [Generative Design](./syllabus.md#textbooks) (don't worry, it's lots of pictures).
 Then write a blog post after the reading about your thoughts and inspirations.